After Yang

-After Yang is a 2021 American science fiction drama film adaptation written, directed, and edited by Kogonada.
+After Yang is a 2021 American science fiction drama film written, directed, and edited by Kogonada.
 It stars Colin Farrell, Jodie Turner-Smith, Justin H. Min, Malea Emma Tjandrawidjaja, and Haley Lu Richardson.
-The plot follows a family's attempts to repair their unresponsive robotic child.
+It is one of the final feature films scored by composer Ryuichi Sakamoto before his death in 2023.
+The plot follows a family's attempts to repair their android son after he becomes unresponsive, and can no longer assist their adoptive Chinese daughter.
+It delves into themes of memory, death, loss, and humanness.

 The film had its world premiere at the Cannes Film Festival on July 8, 2021, and was released on March 4, 2022, by A24 and Showtime.
 It received generally positive reviews from critics.
+Since its release, it has been cited as among the best films of the 2020s and the best science fiction films of the 21st century.